broadinstitute/adapt/README.md

 * `--blacklisted-ranges BLACKLISTED_RANGES`: Do not construct guides in the ranges provided in BLACKLISTED_RANGES.
 * `--blacklisted-kmers BLACKLISTED_KMERS`: Do not construct guides that contain k-mers provided in BLACKLISTED_KMERS.

-When SEARCH-TYPE is `complete-targets`, ADAPT performs a beam search to find a diverse collection of design options, each containing primers and guides.
+When SEARCH-TYPE is `complete-targets`, ADAPT performs a brand and bound search to find a diverse collection of design options, each containing primers and guides.
 Below are some additional arguments when SEARCH-TYPE is `complete-targets`.

 * `-pl PRIMER_LENGTH`: Design primers to be PRIMER_LENGTH nt long.